-If not for injuries Bo may have been one of the best two way players of all-time.
+If not for injuries Bo may have been one of the best two-way players of all time and his rookie card values would be challenging the likes of Jordan, Brady, Mantle, and Gretzkt for supremacy.

 Below are the Bo Jackson rookie cards worth tossing some of your sports card investment money at.